Bagging and Random Forests

 You’ll now evaluate the test set RMSE of the random forests regressor

-that you trained in the previous exercise.
+rf that you trained in the previous exercise.

 The dataset is processed for you and split into 80% train and 20% test.

-, as well as the array
+The features matrix X_test, as well as the array

-are available in your workspace.
+y_test are available in your workspace.
 In addition, we

-have also loaded the model rf
+have also loaded the model rf that you trained in the

 previous exercise.

-from sklearn.metrics
+mean_squared_error from sklearn.metrics

-as MSE
+as MSE.

 # Import mean_squared_error as MSE